-My all new Low Carb Crockpot Chicken Enchilada Casserole will be a family favorite in no time!
-This easy recipe features juicy chicken, plumb low carb biscuit pieces, black olives, cheese, and a tangy red enchilada sauce.
-This recipe comes together easily and bakes in the crockpot for fantastic dinner.
+This Low Carb Crockpot Chicken Enchilada Casserole will be a family favorite in no time!
+This easy recipe features juicy chicken, plumb low-carb biscuit pieces, black olives, cheese, and a tangy red enchilada sauce.
+It comes together easily and bakes in the crockpot for a fantastic dinner.

 Let’s Talk Ingredients and Inspiration For This Delicious Dinner!